HyperviewHQ/hyperview_docs/documentation/firmware-management/index.rst

 Firmware Management
 *******************

 Hyperview Firmware Management is a separately licensed set of features that lets you view and interact with firmware records.
 Firmware Management is powered by the Hyperview Catalog service.

 With a Firmware Management license you can, for example:

 * Look up assets that have a specific firmware version installed
 * Review firmware versions and associated assets
 * Download firmware
 * View firmware release notes
 * Get alerted to outdated firmware

-Additional features are planned in upcoming releases.
+* Update firmware for device models with managed firmware, individually or in bulk

 .. note:: Only licensed instances will have relevant features.
 To confirm if you have a Firmware Management license, check the License page (*Settings → License*, Administrator-only).